 James Young is, arguably, the only other member of the band that shines on this record.
 His two songs were written in character as the evil Dr. Righteous, and his introductory piece, the megalomaniacal “Heavy Metal Poisoning,” is one of the best tracks on the album.
 He’s also the only one who seems to really get his character and is comfortable performing on stage and on film.
 His second song, “Double Life,” is the typical “villain-realization” song and contains, possibly, the best hook on Kilroy.

-On the other hand, Tommy Shaw seems like he wants to go ahead and let the robots win so he can he put out of his misery.
+On the other hand, Tommy Shaw seems like he’s willing to welcome his new robot overlords if it means he can be put out of his misery.
 Not only did he have problems with the overall concept, he looks about as comfortable on stage as a shy fifth grader performing in his first school play.
 His songs aren’t great, either.
 “Cold War,” which he tried to get released as the third single, is a generic rock song with very general lyrics that provide a tenuous link to the central plot.
 “Just Get Through the Night” is more of the same and sounds like it could have been a mantra Shaw repeated to himself as he had to deal with DeYoung and his sci-fi fantasies.